Skip to content

 Kubernetes Operators are Kubernetes native applications that aim to capture (and automate) the responsibilities of "human" operators who are responsible for managing and monitoring some specific software (for example, Kafka or PostgreSQL clusters) running in Kubernetes.
 Operators should include everything necessary to control the full lifecycle of Kubernetes native applications, from packaging, deploying to managing (logging, upgrading, backing up, etc.).
 They act as a control plane for a specific Kubernetes application, often extending Kubernetes base API and implement additional custom resources.

-Using PostgreSQL operator
+Using the PostgreSQL operator

-We will use the CloudNativePG operator for setting up PostgreSQL clusters and will configure our Ghostfolio to use it instead of the PostgreSQL StatefulSet we set up in lab4.
+We will use the CloudNativePG operator for setting up PostgreSQL clusters.

 CloudNativePG extends the Kubernetes API defining the following custom resources: Backup, Cluster, PoolerScheduled, Backup.
-You will find additional info about the API here: https://cloudnative-pg.io/documentation/1.15/api_reference/.
+You will find additional info about the API here: https://cloudnative-pg.io/documentation/1.19/cloudnative-pg.v1/.

 Complete